Everything you need to know about magnesium

 - Brown rice and wholemeal bread (removing germ and bran from bran cuts around 80% of its magnesium content, so stick to whole grains)

-It seems that eating foods that include plenty of magnesium can be a helpful way to lift low mood, ease headaches and muscle fatigue, and encourage a better night’s sleep.
+It seems that eating foods and considering additional supplementation can be a genuinely helpful way to lift low mood, ease headaches, muscle fatigue and anxiety – and encourage a better night’s sleep.

 Loved this?
 Read on here: